 General Remarks

-The subjects are a detached single storey former cottage which has been subsequently extended with the addition of a two storey side and rear extension.

-The property is located within the village of Monikie where surrounding properties are of a mixed mainly residential type and nature although positioned directly opposite the main reservoir.
-It will be appreciated that there are only a limited range of local amenities in the immediate vicinity although a more comprehensive range can be found within neighbouring Monifieth, Broughty Ferry and Dundee respectively.
+The subjects comprise a mid-terraced two storey house.
+Situated within an established residential locality of similar son the north-eastern periphery of Broughty Ferry, where a wide range of local amenities and facilities can be found n and Rescue service building and facilities are located to the rear. style properties, which lies learby.
+The Scottish Fire

-At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction but some elements of the property are aging and likely to require attention.
+At the time of inspection the property was found to be in a condition consistent with its age and type of construction be maintenance and repair are required.
+Elements of the property are aging and will require attention. out some works of

-The property has been substantially altered and extended in the past.
-It should be checked to establish if all appropriate Local Authority documentation is available and is in order.
-In the event that no such documentation is available, given the age of the alterations this would not adversely affect our advice.

-Access to the garage and driveway along the rear elevation is via a shared track with the neighbouring dwelling.
-All details regarding rights of access and maintenance liability should be confirmed with the Title Deeds.

 Essential Repairs

 None.

-Estimated cost of essential repairs
+Estimated cost of essential repairs -

 Retention recommended?
 Yes X No

-Retention amount]
+Retention amount -

 Comment on Mortgageability

-The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider.
+The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage purposes. rovider.

 Valuation

-Market value in present condition 2 [375,000
+Market value in present condition £ 135,000

-Market value on completion of essential repairs £ 2 [
+Market value on completion of essential repairs £

-Insurance reinstatement value 2 [750,000
+Insurance reinstatement value £ 130,000

 (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

 Is a reinspection necessary?
-[Yes X No
+Yes X No